ArisGoulas/W2-sql-project/README.md

   ![landscape cli](cli_landscape.jpg)

-- In total the landscape comprises of:
+:fishing_pole_and_fish: In total the landscape comprises of:
   - 2 All-rounder, Direct competitors (Springboard & Udacity)
   - 4 Focused, Direct competitors (Le Wagon, SheCodes, General Assembly & Design Lab)
   - 7 Prospect competitors
   - 8 Food competitors
   - 4 Passive competitors

-- Based on their metrics, the identified competitors were sorted on top-5, in terms of:
+:five: Based on their metrics, the identified competitors were sorted on top-5, in terms of:
   - The number of courses offered (Ironhack offers 4): Springboard, Udacity, Thinkful & The Tech Academy (all 3)
   - Reviews (Ironhack had 1265): Le Wagon (+110%), Springboard ((+20%), Udacity and SheCodes (+10%)
   - Score (Ironhack had 4.74 ranking #09 overall): Le Capsule (4.96), Product Gym (4.94), Le Wagon (4.92), Codesmith (4.91) & SheCodes

-- Some "food-for-though" was provided to the Ironhack decision makers!
+:ocean: Some "food-for-though" was provided to the Ironhack decision makers!

-- Finally, the trend of score and reviews over time was analyzed for two competitors of different nature (Le Wagon and Thinkful) indicating
+:hourglass: Finally, the trend of score and reviews over time was analyzed for two competitors of different nature (Le Wagon and Thinkful) indicating
   - A potential red flag for Ironhack's late score performance
   - The possibility that the ranking portal might be underperforming as compared to the past